bobllor/macdeploy/README.md

 ## Logging

-The log file is created in the temporary folder `/tmp` by default on the client.
+The log output location can be defined inside the YAML configuration.
+The value to the log path is expected to be *a directory*, and if a `.log` extension is attached to the the file will be dropped, taking the parent.
+- All directories will be created for the log path.

+In the event of a failure, the default log output will be set to `~/.macdeploy`.

 The log name follows the format: `2006-01-02T-15-04-05.<SERIAL>.log`.
 - The permissions are 0600 by default.

 If the **log file fails to send to the server**, ensure to save this log file if the FileVault key was generated.
 **Any subsequent reruns** will not include the key in new logs if FileVault was successfully enabled.
-- **Disabling** FileVault is recommended to ensure the key is generated in the new log.

 Logs from the client and server are found in the `logs` folder in the root directory.
 The server logs are located in the subdirectory `server-logs`.

 ## YAML Configuration